Francesca French: Travels in Central Asia

 The trio were independent, strong-willed, and bold women.
 Eva French was criticized for giving Communion to her Chinese congregation on Christmas Eve 1924, celebrating Communion being considered a male prerogative.
 Uncowed by the criticism, Mildred Cable celebrated Communion the following Easter.
 Their mode of travel in Central Asia differed from the contemporary expeditions of explorers such as Aurel Stein and Sven Hedin who often traveled in large caravans with armed guards.
 The trio loaded their cart up with religious literature and traversed the Silk Road alone or with a few Chinese colleagues.

 The interpersonal relations among the "trio" were that "Mildred was the 'father figure,' Francesca the mother, and Eva the strong-willed, puckish and wonderful child."

-To return to England on home leave in 1926, they travelled via Russian Siberia.
+To return to England on home leave in 1926, they travelled via Soviet Siberia.
 After their return in 1928, they took a year-long journey into Xinjiang (then known as Chinese Turkestan), on the way being detained by a Dongan leader, Ma Zhongying, to tend his wounds.
 In 1932, they made their first journey into the Gobi, where Cable was badly injured by a kick from a donkey.

-The trio left China for the last time in 1936 and were unable to return because, in August 1938, all foreigners were ordered to leave Gansu and Xinjiang by the local warlord.
+The trio left China for the last time in 1936 and were unable to return because, in August 1938, all foreigners were ordered to leave Gansu and Xinjiang by the local warlords.
 Cable and the French sisters retired to Dorset.
 During her retirement, Francesca was much in demand as a speaker, making several international tours.
 She and Mildred Cable continued writing.

 Cable died in 1952.
 Francesca died on 2 August 1960 aged 88 in Watford (which was then in Hertfordshire), less than a month after the death of her sister Eva, who died in Sturminster, Dorset aged 91.